ann-sandra/Insurance-Fraud-Prediction/README.md

 2. **Feature Engineering**: Explore additional features or external datasets for enhanced accuracy.
 3. **Model Optimization**: Implement advanced architectures like Convolutional or Recurrent Neural Networks for better feature extraction.
 4. **Explainability**: Add interpretable models to understand the decision-making process.
-5. **Deployment**: Deploy the model as a web service for scalable fraud detection.

 ---